nilern/centring/design/data_and_types.md

 * Vector of clover names
 * Current body
 * Vector of cases used to construct current body
-* Queue of pending clovers
+* Queue of pending clovers to merge